EUDAT-Training/B2SHARE-Training/api/08_Record_versioning.md

 ```

 The version draft record is now published.
 If you now go the the [original record's landing page](https://trng-b2share.eudat.eu/records/a766efd2e5d543968fff9dd7bf3783c5) the dropdown element in the top-right corner indicates that there is a newer version available.
 The [versioned record landing page](https://trng-b2share.eudat.eu/records/2ff3f5815db3494a840e6b3f1e6a6542) indicates that the current record is the latest version.

+By going to the [head identifier landing page](https://trng-b2share.eudat.eu/records/7be05b53b34145b59c9ab1bca5b7aee2), the landing page to the latest version will be shown.

 ## Get all record versions
 You can get an overview of all versions of a specific version by using the `versions` endpoint after the record head identifier.
 This identifier can be extracted from the record's metadata under the `versions` field in the `links` field group.